 Clinical Psychology is still in its infancy as a profession in Malaysia.
-However, an increased awareness of psychology in general and the younger generations’ more open approach to getting psychological help means that the profession as plenty of opportunity to grow.
+However, an increased awareness of therapy (partly due to the pandemic) and the younger generations’ more open approach to getting psychological help means that the profession has plenty of opportunity to grow.

 Recently a new law was enacted, The Allied Health Professions Act (2016), that legally protects the term Clinical Psychologist.
 Prior to the law anyone could call themselves a Clinical Psychologist (and there are several untrained practitioners that do).
 The law should prevent people claiming to be a Clinical Psychologist unless they are fully qualified.
 Unfortunately, it has yet to be enforced as the systems to register people are still being devised.

 A professional association for Clinical Psychologists, the Malaysian Society of Clinical Psychology was set up in 2009.
 It aims to advocate for the profession and provide the public with a means of determining who is properly qualified as a clinical psychologist.
 A professional association has worked well for Counsellors in Malaysia who have been professionalised for much longer and have more influence over government policy.

 A report from 2018 states there are only 15 posts for Clinical Psychologists in the government funded health system.
 The positions available are relatively lowly paid and we are not aware of any move to significantly increase the number of positions or level of pay.